-Some statutory sanctions used by the Regulatory Authority are permitted by the National Law to be published to inform the public and users of services as well as to deter other ECEC services from non-compliance.
-The Regulatory Authority publishes enforcement actions on its website on a regular basis.
+Under the National Law, certain information about some statutory sanctions used by the Regulatory Authority is permitted to be published.
+Publishing the information is to inform the public and users of services as well as to deter other ECEC services from non-compliance.
+The Regulatory Authority publishes enforcement actions on its website at www.vic.gov.au/enforcement-action-regulatory-authority on a regular basis.